-- Opposition galvanizing over concerns expressed by the public.
+- Opposition galvanizes over concerns expressed in the project screening or during working group meetings

-PRA was asked to develop and execute a long-term communications plan to engage with all stakeholders – local communities, indigenous groups, government, NGOs and industry – in support of its EA application process.
+PRA was asked to develop and execute a long-term communications plan to engage with all stakeholders – Local Communities, Aboriginal groups, Government, NGOs, Analysts & Shareholders, Industry – supporting its EA application process.

-The main goal was to positively influence target audience perceptions by providing scientific and fact-based information in easy to understand way.
+The main goal was to positively influence target audience perceptions by understanding the need-gap equation and addressing them with impactful communication tactics.

-We began the project by designing and executing a statistically valid perception audit used to understand stakeholders’ level of acceptance and perceptions of the project.
+We began the project by designing and executing a statistically valid perception audit used to understand stakeholders’ level of acceptance and perceptions of the KSM Project.

-We then led a stakeholder mapping exercise with key senior member of the Project team to further understand stakeholders.
+We then led a stakeholder mapping exercise with key senior members of the Project team.

-Using the perception audit and stakeholder mapping results, we created a communication strategy which included specific targeted audiences, and all areas of strategic communications: Aboriginal relations, government relations, community relations, issues management, media relations, social media, online and digital communications, crisis communications planning, and advertising.
+Using the perception audit and stakeholder mapping results, we created a communication strategy that included specific targeted audiences and all areas of strategic communications: Indigenous relations, government relations, community relations, issues management, media relations, social media, online and digital communications, crisis communications planning, and advertising.

 Comprehensive community engagement builds project support